 Cross-origin resource sharing (CORS) is the standard across-origin solution provided by HTML5.
 Currently, the CORS standard is supported by OSS for cross-origin access.
 For more information, see W3C CORS Norms.

 CORS indicates the origin from where the request is originated by using a header containing the origin of the HTTP request.
 As in the earlier example, origin header contains www.a.com.After receiving the request, the server judges based on certain rules whether the request must be accepted or not.
 If yes, then the server attaches the Access-Control-Allow-Origin header in the response.
 The header contains www.a.com, indicating that cross-origin access is allowed.
 If the server accepts all the cross-origin requests, set the Access-Control-Allow-Origin header to *.

 The browser determines whether the cross-origin request is successful or not based on whether the corresponding header has been returned or not.
 If no corresponding header is attached, the browser blocks the request.
 If the request is not a simple one, the browser initially send an OPTIONS request to obtain the CORS configuration of the server.
 If the server does not support the following operations, the browser blocks the following requests.

-OSS provides the configuration of the CORS rule, accepting or rejecting corresponding cross-origin requests as needed.
+OSS provides the configuration of the CORS rule, accepting or rejecting corresponding cross-origin requests as required.
 The rule is configured at the bucket level.
 The details are available in PutBucketCORS.

-- Whether a CORS request is accepted is completely independent of OSS authentication and other such measures, i.e. the OSS CORS rule is only used to determine whether to attach the relevant CORS headers.
-Whether the request should be blocked should be exclusively determined by the browser.
+Whether a CORS request is accepted is completely independent of OSS authentication and other such measures, i.e. the OSS CORS rule is only used to determine whether to attach the relevant CORS headers.
+Whether the request is required to be blocked or not, this can be exclusively determined by the browser.